Held at Santa Fe College - Gainesville, Florida

-The Secondary School One-Act Play Festival and Theatre for Youth Play Festival will be housed in the Fine Arts Hall Theatre.
-The Community Theatre Play Festival will be housed in the E Building Auditorium Theatre and the DraMature Showcase will be found in the E Building Black Box Theatre.
+The High School One-Act Play Festival and Theatre for Youth Play Festival will be housed in the Fine Arts Hall Theatre.
+The Middle School Play and the Community Theatre Play Festival will be housed in the E Building Auditorium Theatre and the DraMature Showcase will be found in the E Building Black Box Theatre.
 Entrance to these play festivals is included in your festival registration.
 Inexpensive day passes are available for all of the play festivals and can be purchased on the day at the registration desk in the Fine Arts Hall.

-The festival will also provide the venue where junior and senior secondary students, and transferring state college students may audition for the more than 40 colleges and universities attending the festival.
-These auditions will be held Thursday afternoon, and all day on Friday.
-More detailed information and helpful guidelines can be found on the Secondary and College Student web pages.
+The festival will also provide the venue where junior and senior students, and transferring state college students may audition for the more than 40 colleges and universities attending the festival.
+These auditions will be held Thursday afternoon, and all day on Friday and technical auditions on Saturday morning.
+More detailed information and helpful guidelines can be found on the High School and College Student web pages.

 We have also organized a College Fair and Vendor Expo in the lobby of the Fine Arts Hall.
 Specialty performing arts vendors and over 45 colleges and universities have set up booths set, and can meet with you personally.